tc39/proposal-ses/README.md

-_We do not include any form of replay within the goals of SES, so this "How Deterministic" section is only important because of the punch line at the end of this section._
+_We do not include any form of replay within the goals of SES, so this "How Deterministic" section is only important because of the punchline at the end of this section._

-Given a deterministic spec, one could be sure that two computations, starting from the same state, run on two conforming implementations, fed the same inputs, will compute the same new states and outputs.
-The ECMAScript 5 and 6 specs come tantalizingly close to being deterministic.
+Given a deterministic spec, one could be sure that two computations, starting from the same state, run on two conforming implementations, and fed the same inputs, will compute the same new states and outputs.
+The ECMAScript 5 and 2015 specs come tantalizingly close to being deterministic.
 They have avoided some common but unnecessary sources of non-determinism like Java's `Object.hashCode`.
-But the EcmaScript specs fail for three reasons:
+But the ECMAScript specs fail for three reasons:

   * Genuine non-determinism, such as by `Math.random()`.